IBE160/SG-Oslo-Best/docs/ux-design-specification.md

 *   **User Goal:** To securely access the application.
 *   **Entry Point:** Landing page.
 *   **Chosen Approach:** Dynamic Toggle.
+After considering separate pages for login and registration, the user chose the Dynamic Toggle approach.
 A single page presents the login form by default, with a link to expand the form for registration.
-This provides a clean, modern, and seamless experience that prioritizes returning users while making registration easily accessible without a page reload.
+This was selected for its clean, modern, and seamless experience that prioritizes returning users while making registration easily accessible without a page reload.

 **Flow Diagram:**